South Yorkshire Passenger Transport Executive: Ticketing and concessions

+Transport services

+SYPTE was responsible for various public transport services in the county, including various subsidised bus services.

+Projects

+South Yorkshire Supertram

+The first sections of the South Yorkshire Supertram were opened in 1994.
+It initially ran mostly within Sheffield and was made up of three lines: Yellow, Blue, Purple.
+Since then a tram-train line has been created extending the network out to Rotherham Parkgate.

-Trolleybus
+Trolleybus experiment

 In 1985, the SYPTE purchased an Alexander RH bodied Dennis Dominator trolleybus with a view to reintroducing a trolleybus network.
 A one mile section on Sandall Beat Road alongside Doncaster Racecourse was wired.
 However with deregulation in 1986, the project was shelved.

-Rail

-Routes

-Stations in italics are located outside of the South Yorkshire PTE area.